smaharjan02/Bootstrap_sampling/README.md

 This project tries Calculate Selection Query estimation errors.

 # To run the program
-got into src code and do cargo run
+got into src code and run cargo run on terminal

 #setting up database.
 TODO()